 - An alternative to thermistor assemblies in very small catheter setups

 Q: What are the advantages and disadvantages of grounded thermocouples?

-A: A grounded junction puts the junction in contact with the packaging, protecting, metal case.
+A: A grounded junction puts the junction in contact with the packaging, protecting, and metal case.
 This allows for a faster response time, however, a grounded tip is susceptible to electromotive forces in the environment, which might cause potential errors in the measurement.
-An ungrounded junction, therefore, is one without a contact with the metal case.
-Thus, have slower response time, but is less likely to provide erroneous readings.
+An ungrounded junction, therefore, is one without contact with the metal case.
+Thus, have a slower response time, but are less likely to provide erroneous readings.